Felons and Revolutionaries

-Felons and Revolutionaries is the debut studio album by the American nu metal band Dope.
+Felons and Revolutionaries is the debut studio album by American industrial metal band Dope.
 The album was released in 1999 on Epic Records and has sold over 236,000 copies in the United States, making it their best-selling album to date.
-It was re-released on June 17, 2000, with the single "You Spin Me Round (Like a Record)" (Dead or Alive cover) as a bonus track.
+It was re-released on June 17, 2000, with their cover of the Dead or Alive hit "You Spin Me Round (Like a Record)" as a bonus track.
 "Pig Society", "Everything Sucks", "Sick", and "Debonaire" were also released as singles, but did not chart.